South Florida Winter Guard Association was established in 1980 by

 precision drill work, and dramatic effect.

-and discipline in our student performers.
-The high school band programs
+leadership and discipline in our student performers.
+The high

-remain the core focus of our responsibilities and initiatives.
-Our
+school band programs remain the core focus of our responsibilities

-activities are designed and intended to augment and complement high
+and initiatives.
+Our activities are designed and intended to augment

-school band programs, and exist in harmony with the educational
+and complement high school band programs, and exist in harmony

 We offer a full range of skill groups, from beginning novice classifications